9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ```
 ::::

-We\'ll generically refer to these as \"solution maps\", because they
+We'll generically refer to these as "solution maps", because they
-show us the digit sequence that \"solves for\" each check digit.
+show us the digit sequence that "solves for" each check digit.

-Given a single digit, here\'s how we can update an existing solution
+Given a single digit, here's how we can update an existing solution
 map.

 :::: captioned-content